ship-armada/crowdfund/MONITORING.md

 Absence of `Allocated` / `AllocatedHop` events immediately after `Finalized(refundMode=false)` is not automatically a bug.
 The correct sequence is:

 1. Alert A12 fires (successful finalization — P3)
-2. If `Allocated` events are absent from the same transaction as `Finalized`: Alert A13 fires (phased settlement started — P2)
+2. If `Allocated` events are absent from the same transaction: Alert A13 fires (phased settlement started — P2)
 3. Operators begin calling `emitSettlement()` batches
 4. If `SettlementComplete` doesn't arrive within threshold: Alert A14 fires (stalled — P0)
 5. On `SettlementComplete`: Alert A15 fires (complete — P3)